rundeck/docs/docs/manual/projects/resource-model-sources/gcp-gke.md

 You can configure GCP credentials at three levels:

-1. Node Source level
-2. Project level
-3. System level
+1. Resource Model Configuration
+2. Plugin Group Properties

 To set up credentials: